gordonrix/maple/README.md

 Maple is a [snakemake](https://snakemake.readthedocs.io/en/stable/index.html) pipeline for analysis of mutation-rich next generation sequencing data from highly parallelized targeted evolution experiments, with a special focus on Oxford Nanopore Technology (ONT) data.
-It provides consensus sequence generation using unique molecular identifiers (UMIs), easy-to-use and versatile demultiplexing, and a suite of analyses and plots.
+It provides consensus sequence generation using both concatemer- and unique molecular identifiers (UMI)-based consensus, easy-to-use and versatile demultiplexing, and a suite of analyses and plots.

 Analysis is primarily performed by a mix of custom python scripts and several external tools:
  - [Guppy](https://nanoporetech.com/nanopore-sequencing-data-analysis)